-St. Paul's is proud to be a part of the Episcopal Church, which as a national body has approved a marriage rite to be used for all couples, gay or straight.
+St. Paul's is proud to be a part of the Episcopal Church, which as a national body has approved a marriage rite to be used for all couples.

 Marriage is one of the most important commitments in your life.
 The Clergy and Staff of St. Paul’s Episcopal Church wish to assist you in making this a memorable and holy event.
 We are not a “wedding chapel;” rather, we offer the Church’s blessing upon those who look to God in Christ to give ultimate meaning and strength to marriage.
 This is a sacramental rite of the Christian Church, as well as an important event for a couple, their families and friends; it is much more than a social gathering.

 It is the parish’s desire to provide a home for those who seek the blessing of the church in marriage, and offer a place where the couple’s relationship together and as individuals can grow and flourish in Christ.
 Sunday attendance at worship is assumed before as well as after the wedding for all couples.
 It is important to find out if St. Paul’s is a parish where the couple can feel comfortable spiritually in their Christian marriage.
 Our hope is to play a supportive role in your marriage not just at its start, but throughout your life together.

 The first step for arranging to be married at St. Paul’s is to be interviewed by the Rector, the Reverend Kay Sylvester.
 You may make an appointment by calling the Parish Office, 714-544-3141.